simonarama/sdc_final_project/docs/README.md

 ## Training result of general traffic light detection and classification

-By using Tensorflow Object Detection pipeline and [config file](../traffic_light_detection/models/model/ssd_mobilenet_v2_coco_4_classes.config), we have got the following training result losses:
+By applying transfer learning on the general ssd_mobilenet_v2_coco model and train it with the Bosch small traffic light dataset, we got the following training result.

 ![General traffic light detection training result](traffic_light_training_general.png)

-After the model is trained, it works quite well on general traffic light detection and classification, you can see the results from the following images
+The config file for using the Tensorflow Object Detection pipeline can be found [here](../traffic_light_detection/models/model/ssd_mobilenet_v2_coco_4_classes.config).
+After the model is trained, it works quite well on general traffic light detection and classification, you can see the results from the following images:

+## Collection of annotated data

+After getting the general traffic light detection and classification, we try to use it directly in our project for both simulator and the ros bag file.
+However, the results are not so good.
+In simulator, it can detect the traffic light states, however, the result is not so stable and sometimes it fails.
+For the ros bag file, due to the special lighting condition and the reflection of the wind schield, it fails to detect the traffic lights most of the time.

+To make the model perform better, we need to feed it with special data for the simulator and the ros bag file.
+Since the simulator and the ros bag file are so different, we decide to train two different models, one for each.

+The straight forward way to collect training data from the simulator and the training ros bag file is to annotate images ourselves.
+Thanks to [coldKnight](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view?usp=sharing), he shared this annotated simulator and ros bag file dataset.
+So we could save a lot of time annotating the images.
+After some double checking and minor fixing of the dataset, we could use them for training our specific traffic light detection and classification models.

 ## Training result of simulator traffic light detection and classification

+By applying transfer learning on the general traffic light detection and classification model and training it with the annotated simulator traffic light examples, we get the following training result:

 ![Simulator traffic light detection training result](traffic_light_training_sim.png)

+The config file for using the Tensorflow Object Detection pipeline can be found [here](../traffic_light_detection/models/model/ssd_mobilenet_v2_coco_3_classes_annotated_sim.config).
+And the following are some examples of applying this model on some simulator images:

-## Training result of ros real testing environment traffic light detection and classification
+## Training result of ros bag file traffic light detection and classification

+By applying transfer learning on the general traffic light detection and classification model and training it with the annotated ros bag file traffic light examples, we get the following training result:

 ![Real traffic light detection training result](traffic_light_training_real.png)

+The config file for using the Tensorflow Object Detection pipeline can be found [here](../traffic_light_detection/models/model/ssd_mobilenet_v2_coco_3_classes_annotated_real.config).
+And the following are some examples of applying this model on some images from the testing ros bag file:

 # Vehicle Controller